 Non-profit Leader | Innovative Education | School Administrator

 Dedicated and respected leader in education with exceptional performance supporting academic excellence for children.
 Trained as a school psychologist and as a school administrator with a strong background in 21st century curriculum and instruction and applying design thinking to educational challenges.
 Skilled at curriculum and instructional development, staff support, and project management.
 Illustrated strengths in improving processes and ensuring optimal outcomes through the reengineering of internal systems.
 Offers strength in communication and collaborative efforts with students, parents, staff, and community members.
-Pursuing a senior leadership role with the opportunity to develop and train staff members, build stronger internal processes, and create community partnerships.

 SELECTED CAREER HIGHLIGHTS